-If you have an interest in the Lakota Native American language, an online Lakota Dictionary is an excellent resource to learn even more.
+If you have an interest in the Lakota Native American language, an online Lakota dictionary is an excellent resource to learn even more.
+Whether you need to look up a specific word, want to incorporate Native American language into a wedding ceremony or memorial service, or just want to expand your vocabulary, there are several great resources to help.

 Here are some additional facts about the Lakota and their unique language.